D6NK/Imvu-Overlay-No-GUI-/README.md

 - HELP! it looks weird and I can see notifications and things that are ugly, absurd or obnoxious!
   > Solution (maybe, probably, fingers crossed):
-    >just press the windows key and I combo to disable and reenable the modifier.
+    > Just press the windows key and i combo to disable and reenable the modifier.

-- HELP! (insert issue here)
+- HELP! (insert issue here)!
-  > just contact me on imvu or discord
+  > Just contact me on imvu or discord:
     > IMVU username: G6NK
     > Discord username: g6nk